iggallagher/Dynamic-Network-Embedding/README.md

 # Dynamic-Network-Embedding

+This repository contains a collection of Python notebooks reproducing the synthetic and real data examples from the NeurIPS paper "Spectral embedding for dynamic networks with stability guarantees":
+Gallagher, I., Jones, A., & Rubin-Delanchy, P. (2021).
+Spectral embedding for dynamic networks with stability guarantees.
+Advances in Neural Information Processing Systems, 34.

 ### Embedding Comparison.ipynb
 Code used in Section 2 (Motivating example).
 The Python notebook provides functions for UASE, omnibus and independent spectral embedding to reproduce Figure 2.